 On a broad scale, training occurs within the UF Health Center which is the largest and most comprehensive academic Health Center in the Southeast United States.
 The UF Health Center encompasses six colleges, a statewide network of affiliated hospitals and clinics.
 The Clinical and Health Psychology Service is housed directly in the UF Health Center Complex with easy access to our free-standing outpatient clinic (http://chp.phhp.ufl.edu/services/psychology-clinic/).
 It is integrated as an essential component of UF Health services and disciplines including Pediatrics, Psychiatry, Endocrinology, Gastroenterology, Neurology, Oncology, Pulmonology, Transplantation Division, Orthopedics, Bariatric Surgery, Women’s Health and Reproductive Services, Palliative Care, Acute Neurotrauma, and Bioethics.
 All provide opportunities for depth participation by our trainees.

 More specifically, service delivery and the program’s training and education activities take place within the UF Health/Shands Teaching Hospital and, to a great extent, specifically at the Department of Clinical and Health Psychology’s psychology clinic.
 The Psychology Clinic provides comprehensive psychological services to outpatients in the greater Gainesville community and patients of UF Health/Shands Teaching Hospital.
 The Psychology Clinic serves as the primary training site for the psychology postdoctoral, internship and graduate training programs.
-In addition, service delivery by postdoctoral associates and related training occurs within outpatient interdisciplinary clinics and inpatient settings throughout UF Health/Shands Hospital.
+In addition, service delivery by postdoctoral fellows and related training occurs within outpatient interdisciplinary clinics and inpatient settings throughout UF Health/Shands Hospital.

 The University of Florida is located in the beautiful city of Gainesville, which is the largest city in Alachua County.
 The city offers excellent cost of living, affordable housing, schools, and numerous outdoor activities.
 It also serves as the cultural, educational, and commercial center for the North Central Florida Region.